Near horizon aspects (and beyond) of acceleration radiation of an atom falling into a large class of static spherically symmetric black hole geometries: Calculating the transition probabilities

 To calculate the transition probability, we need the atom-trajectory at first.
 We will simplify our calculations by restricting to a four dimensional case.
 In terms of the Killing vectors $\bm{\varrho}=\partial_t$, $\bm{\varsigma}=\partial_\phi$ and spacetime velocity $\bm{u}$, we can define two conserved quantities as follows

-where $\mathcal{e}=\frac{E}{m}$ is the energy per unit mass and $\mathcal{l}=\frac{L}{m}$ is the angular momentum per unit mass.
+where $\mathcal{e}=\frac{E}{m}$ is the relativistic energy per unit rest mass of the atom and $\mathcal{l}=\frac{L}{m}$ is the angular momentum per unit rest mass of the atom.
 In terms of the above conserved quantities, the spacetime geometry (eq.(\ref{1.5}) for $D=4$) can be recast in the following form

 Using this relation in eq.(\ref{1.32}), we can obtain the form of $t(r)$ as follows